Stroke, after electrical stimulation two women start using the arm and part of the hand again – breaking latest news-breakinglatest.news-Breaking Latest News

-The preliminary results of a pilot project on two women carried out by the American Universities of Pittsburgh and Carnegie Mellon have been published.
-Two Italians among the coordinators

-The use of electrical stimulation to try to reactivate communications between different nerve districts damaged after a stroke is not new.
-In one experimental study conducted by the University of Pittsburgh, Carnegie Mellon University and University Pittsburgh Medical Center (UPMC) and published today in Nature Medicinethis technology has been tested for the first time on two female patients aged 31 and 47 with interesting preliminary results: both in fact have recovered the use of the arm and partially also of the hand, paralyzed after a stroke, thanks to electrical stimulation of the spinal cord.
+The use of electrical stimulation to try to “reactivate” communications between different nerve districts damaged after a stroke is not new.
+In one experimental study conducted by the University of Pittsburgh, Carnegie Mellon University and UPMC (University Pittsburgh Medical Center) and published today in Nature MedicineHowever, this technology was tested for the first time on two female patients aged 31 and 47 with interesting preliminary results: both in fact have recovered the use of the arm and partially also of the hand, paralyzed after a stroke, thanks to electrical stimulation of the spinal cord.

-Among the coordinators of the research, there are also two Italians who work at the University of Pittsburgh: Marco Capogrosso, Ph.D., assistant professor of neurological surgery in Pittsburgh and Elvira Pirondini

 The results